sentioxyz/docs/docs/Admin/quotas-and-limits.md

 The billing model is as follow:

-* All usage inside processor bill to the project
+* All usage inside processor bill to the owner of project
 * All API usage bill to the caller of API (identify by API key)
 * Every UI usage is free of charge.